The growth is usually noticed in larger sizes because it is an

 be cycled three times through a freeze/thaw process.
 This procedure

 will reduce the probability of gage growth.
-Note the use of the
+It is basically a rapid

-word reduce' instead of eliminate'.
+of eliminate'.

 The probability of growth is most likely noticeable: